 3. Be part of at least one of Tallinn's cultural experiences

 During the busy holiday period, people seem to forget that Christmas is first and foremost a time for your loved ones.
-What could be better than stepping out of your daily routines together, visiting one of several dozen museums in the city, listening to a church concert or discover new exhibitions?
+What could be better than stepping out of your daily routines together, visiting one of several dozen museums in the city, listening to a concert or discover new exhibitions?
 The cultural life of Tallinn is diverse and many museums and attractions are offering special programmes during the holiday period.
 Find the perfect experience for you on our Christmas event calendar.

 A special tip from the city's Christmas elf!
 If you want to give your loved ones experiences as gifts, get them the Tallinn Card.
 The card offers free access to more than 40 of Tallinn's best museums and attractions, public transport and a number of other benefits.
 You can buy the card for 24, 48 or 72 hours.
 The plastic card is valid for 12 months and one adult card includes two children up to seven years of age free of charge.